rtgamingwdt/Vanish/README.md

 ### How to use

 ##### Installation
-**1.** Simpley Download the plugin phar and plop it in your plugins folder.
+**1.** Simply Download the plugin phar and plop it in your plugins folder.
 You can get the phar in releases.<br/>
 **2.** Now use /vanish or /unvanish<br/>
 **Notes.** You will need OP to use the command.<br/>